 HTML Input Pattern Attribute to Validate Non-Latin International Characters

-Domain hosts can have two generalized forms: text or ip address.
-The text form consists of dot separated optional subdomains, followed by the domain name, followed by the top level domain name: [<subdomain>.]<domain>.<tld>.
+The domain host part also takes one of two forms: dot-atom or ip address.
+The dot-atom form can consist of one or more optional subdomains, followed by the domain name, and finally the top level domain name: [<subdomain>.]<domain>.<tld>.

 Pattern Behaviors Similar to Many Regex Implementations

-• Invalid or empty user patterns are not applied; although if input type=”email” the browser may fall back to its built-in pattern.
+• Invalid user patterns are not applied; although if input type=”email” the browser still applies its built-in pattern.

 • (?:[^…]+) non-capturing groups and classes supported